 Getting sober is a choice, a process, and a long-term change.
 Those who choose to stop using drugs and to get sober should understand the time and effort required to make a real change in their lives, as well as the necessary steps to take in order for one to build a strong recovery that will last.

-If you or someone you love is struggling with a substance use disorder and needs help, call today to be matched with the best treatment options available.
+If you or someone you love is struggling with a substance use disorder and needs help, call 800-483-2193(Who Answers?) today to be matched with the best treatment options available.

 As stated above, deciding to get sober is a difficult choice to make, although it is usually the safest and healthiest choice.
 Though many people want to get sober, simply wanting to isn’t usually enough.
 You will have to make a definite decision to do all you can in order to avoid a relapse back to substance abuse and to avoid other dangerous thoughts and actions that could lead you back down this road.